-The Pueblos Blancos (white towns) are reached by traveling about an hour from Managua, the capital of Nicaragua.
+The Pueblos Blancos (White Towns) are reached by traveling about an hour from Managua.
 The towns got their collective name either because of the stark white churches that anchor their central squares or the fact that their streets used to be paved with a white limestone concoction or the fact that the buildings used to be painted white to ward off bad spirits.
 It depends on who you ask.
 One thing is not in dispute: the Pueblos Blancos are the heart and soul of handicrafts in Nicaragua.
-We also found the best street food in the country (Andrew Zimmern endorsed) here and managed to miss one of the oddest festivals in the world (hint: it involves bull penises).
+We also found the best street food in the country (Andrew Zimmern endorsed) and managed to miss one of the oddest festivals in the world (hint: it involves bull penises).

 The best handicrafts in Nicaragua